Passion pay: United States

 According to the 2012 data from the National Association of Colleges and Employers, 55% of college graduates in 2012 experienced internships, nearly half of whom were unpaid interns.
 In the early years, non-profit organizations that demanded volunteer services had been employing unpaid internships for about one-third of companies seeking for-profit.
 Whether the unpaid internship is viewed as a valuable opportunity for young people to exploit their passion for the younger generation or to acquire actual job skills is a long-standing controversy in the United States.
 Under federal law, all employees are entitled to more than the minimum wage, except where there is an exception.
 If the employee's work is judged to be for the benefit of the employee rather than the benefit of the employer, that is to say, if the content or condition of the work is closer to the "training" of the training than to the actual work, it is not illegal,.
 The US Department of Labor is concerned with wages and working hours that 'internships are for interns' benefit and interns do not replace existing ones, but existing staff directs and manages internships, I understand that the internship is unpaid, "and that the unpaid internship is not against the law at all.
 However, Judge William Foley Manhattan District Court in 2013 ruled that Fox Search light violated the Minimum Wage and Excess Allowance rules in a lawsuit filed by interns who participated in the films "Black Swan" and "500 Days of Summer".
 He was heated up by the interns' controversy when he ruled that the interns could receive wages.
 Judge Paul said that the work that interns did at that time was to bring immediate benefits to employers in the same way that existing paid employees did, and the knowledge gained by interns working was not training by education for training.

-Internship problem in 'Hope Works' in Korea

-The 'Hope Factory' run by Park, Won-Soon who major of Seoul, Korea, has been known to have employed interns with unpaid work.
-There has been controversy over the exploitation of labor on the Internet.
-It is a task to judge whether the interns of the Hope Works, which are doing the job equivalent to the regular 5-day researchers, will be considered as volunteers.
-After the fact that the first Hope Works internship was known to the unpaid interns, there was a hot debate on Park, Won-Soon 's Twitter or Hope Factory site.
-However, Park, Won-Soon wrote in his blog, "Basically, nonprofit organizations are exploiting the labor force," dismissed the controversy, Park 's claim that the civil's controversy is the situation again.